Plans

 Barcelona.
 May 24 and 25

-The Radical Ideas and Book Fair celebrates its 11th edition on May 24 and 25 at the Fabra i Coats Book Fair in Barcelona.
-The fair program includes a book market featuring independent publishers and cooperative bookstores, a stage dedicated to artistic expression with music and poetry performances, a family-friendly area with performances, and a space dedicated to restaurants with cooperative, artisan, and charity experiences.
+The radical ideas and books fair celebrates its 11th edition on May 24th and 25th at Fabra i Coats in Barcelona.
+The fair's program includes a book market featuring independent publishers and cooperative bookstores, a stage dedicated to artistic expression with music and poetry performances, a family-friendly area with shows, and a food area showcasing cooperative, artisanal, and socially responsible food experiences.

 The CCCB Viewpoint

-The CCCB's Sala Mirador is open to the public free of charge on certain days, and this Sunday, May 25th, is one of them.
-It's located on the fifth floor of the Raval cultural center, from where you can enjoy magnificent views of Barcelona through its glass facade.
+The CCCB's Mirador Room can be visited free of charge on certain days, and this Sunday, May 25th, is one of them.
+Located on the fifth floor of the Raval cultural center, it offers excellent views of Barcelona through its glass facade.

 Picasso Museum